top of page

 else:

-if remaining_objects:
+if remaining:

-for obj in remaining_objects:
+for o in remaining:

-bpy.context.view_layer.objects.active = remaining_objects[0]
+bpy.context.view_layer.objects.active = remaining[0]

 bpy.ops.object.join()

-joined_object = bpy.context.view_layer.objects.active
+joined = bpy.context.view_layer.objects.active

-self.report({"INFO"}, "All .dae files processed successfully!")
+self.report({"INFO"}, "All .obj files processed successfully!")

 return {"FINISHED"}